patomation/patomation.github.io/_includes/resume-associate-help-desk-technician.md

 - Search Engine Optimization.
 - SSH connection to servers to troubleshoot deployments.
 - Maintained test coverage for Yeoman app boilerplate scaffolding.
+- Scale the company's IT resources by assisting other developers with there environments.
+- Managed internal and external projects.

 **Front End UX Developer <br />
 ShopIgniter, Inc.  -–  Portland, OR <br />**